 In Managing Public Opinion: Principles & Practice, Scott writes, “Good organizational communications is like good sex.
 If one’s never had it, one may be satisfied with what they’re getting.
 Sadly, I see golden opportunities lost and scarce resources underutilized every day by business, by government, and by non-profit organizations both large and small when the need arises to influence public opinion to advance their goals.”

-The 1875-acre valley includes world-renown botanical gardens which were being neglected to the point of ruin by the rapacious mainland developer.
+The 1875-acre valley contains many historic cultural sites and a world-renown botanical garden which was being neglected to the point of ruin by the rapacious mainland developer.
 Enlisting Hawaiians and other supporters from literally around the globe, Scott created The Stewards of Waimea Valley.
-Learn more about the four-year campaign to save Waimea Valley HERE
+Learn more about the four-year campaign to save Waimea Valley including a rare video with many kupuna speaking HERE

 In 2000, Kevin Hughes’ Forward Foundation funded a multi-million dollar endowment for a physical facility with a curriculum dedicated to teaching Scott’s advanced technology-based communications, marketing, and political organizing techniques to social-justice advocates.
 Photos of the magnificent downtown Honolulu space and the floor plan may be seen HERE.
 Sadly, the 2001 “dot-com meltdown” ended this ambitious undertaking midstream.
 Scott has worked since to teach his much-admired communications techniques to clients and students — both young and old.